pteehan/pteehan.github.io/_posts/2016-02-14-simulating-seasons-from-run-data.md

 ![plot of chunk unnamed-chunk-3]({{ site.url }}/images/simulating-seasons-from-run-data-unnamed-chunk-3-1.png)

 Those 162 games are like 162 samples from the underlying distributions of *R* and *A*.
 If we squint we can imagine a smooth curve, or perhaps serveral overlayed curves, which is the key fundamental truth we are after: the "true" behavior underneath the randomness.
-I am leaving the exploration of candidate mathmetical models for a future post.
+I am leaving the exploration of candidate mathematical models for a future post.

 There is a critical question to be answered before we go any further: are these two variables, *R* and *A*, independent, or is there some correlation?
 To answer this, we can plot runs scored and allowed against one another.
 If they are correlated, we should see a diagonal shape, and if not, we should see a big splat: